RachelSuwan/courses-p-y4-e/chapter2.md

 xp: 100
 ```

-Converting variables to different types
+Converting variables to different types.
+Use the int(), float(), and str() methods to convert values to a specific type.

 `@instructions`
-Use the int(), float(), and str() methods to convert values to a specific type.
 This is useful for ensuring the proper type is assigned to a variable.
 You can either use these methods on the original values being assigned to the variables, or use the functions on the variables themselves and assign the result to the variables.
 >Apply these methods in the following order: